turingschool/front-end-curriculum/lessons/module-1/intro-to-flexbox.md

 If we add the declaration `flex-direction: column`, we will see the items center themselves along the vertical axis, or _cross-axis_.

-## Practice Part 1
+## Practice

 Now that we have explored some of the key properties of Flexbox, let's put our skills to the test with a fun, interactive game known as Flexbox Froggy.
 Take some time to work through each challenge before moving on to the challenge activity!

 Click [here](https://flexboxfroggy.com/) to start flexin' your Flexbox skills!

-## Practice
+## Challenge

-You and your partner will be assigned a portion of the Dog Party comp to recreate - but with Flexbox this time!
-You'll be given a starter kit with the HTML you should use and _some_ CSS.
-Follow the protocol below:
+Now that you have some practice with implementing Flexbox, it's time to refactor your favorite project...
+Dog Party!
+You will be given several portions of the Dog Party comp to recreate using Flexbox.
+Each starter kit will include the HTML structure and _some_ CSS.
+Your job is as follows:

-* Decide who will drive and who will navigate.
-* The driver should fork the CodePen to their account.
+* Fork the CodePen to your account.
-* Navigator - use notes from this lesson and navigate your driver towards implementing Flexbox!
+* Using Flexbox, work on replicating the comp for each section - [click here](https://frontend.turing.io/projects/dog-party-2.0.html) to see the Dog Party comp
-* Once you've achieved the comp, the driver should explain what each new line of CSS is doing.
+* Once you have achieved the comp, drop your CodePen link in the following [submission form](https://docs.google.com/forms/d/1pSa6AT8MgzdvZE1CciJ11g8L2Zr2cR96KIrRImzm0tY/edit)
-* If time, switch driver/navigator and select a different part of Dog Party to style with Flexbox, and repeat.

 Dog Party Starter Kits:
 - [Nav](https://codepen.io/ameseee/pen/MMVEym)